About Me

 Tomato chutney

-While this is a traditional Indian chutney, it is very adaptable to western ideas and you can use it as a base for a sauce, a dip for for stuffing vegetables.
+While this is a traditional Indian chutney, it is very adaptable to western ideas and you can use it as a base for a sauce, a dip or for stuffing vegetables.
 Or even as an extremely inauthentic pizza base!
 I think it goes very well with Lentil flatbreads for a light lunch or with sundowners.
 Unlike ‘chutney’ as most British people would think of it, this is not a preserve, although it will keep quite well for several days.

 Ingredients